 Today, we would like to show you how easy and simple it is to turn a plastic milk jug (or juice carton) into a cute little woven basket craft (which I think makes a great DIY Gift Box Craft)..
-This little upcycled basket is perfect to fill with goodies on Mother’s Day or to let the kids use as an Easter Basket.. or make it “simply because” you want to.
+We have many great Weaving Projects for you to try, but this little upcycled basket is perfect to fill with goodies on Mother’s Day or to let the kids use as an Easter Basket.. or make it “simply because” you want to.
 The milk carton basket is also a great way to introduce children to weaving – as the kids practice the principles of creating a woven pattern.
 Lovely!
 So.. are you keen to make one of these woven baskets?
 Check out our step by step guide to how to make the basket!!!

 Woven Basket How To – Materials Needed: